jennyzeng/CourseScheduling/README.md

 ## Recent Update
 I formed a team after I finalized the research project.
 Now we are working on building a website for the course scheduling algorithm, and the expected release time is late-August, 2017.
 If you have any suggestions, feel free to email me.
+Website development code is in the repository: [CourseScheduling-Web](https://github.com/jennyzeng/CourseScheduling-Web)

 ## Reports
 ### Final Report